I’m sitting down to type out this longer letter to you invite you to join my in-depth, small-group Marketing Mentorship coaching program.

 In addition to what I wrote at the top, let me be very clear.
 This program is for you if:

-- You want more in your business.
-This is the bottom line.
-You want more clients.
+- You have a specific business you want to grow and you want more in that business.
+This is the bottom line: You want more clients.
 More time.
 More money.

 - You see room for growth in your business that could justify the expense of this program.
 This program is asking for a commitment of your time and money.
 Maybe not as much as other programs, but it’s not nothing.
 I would feel terrible if I realized that this program was asking you to pay an amount your business would never allow you to recoup.
 I don’t do that with my clients.